OpenCMISS/documentation/data_format/fieldml_05.rst

 Finite element and other computation models are built out of *domains*: sets which label the spaces making up the model and give them their topology.
 Additionally, more abstract sets are needed to represent parameter indexes, components and other discrete quantities.
 FieldML 0.5 represents these as 'Types', which are further divided into discrete, continuous and mixed.
 Types describe both the spaces over which fields are defined (their *domain*), and the type of value they compute (their *codomain*); see the Evaluators section for more details.

-FieldML 0.5 represents every discrete set via an ``EnsembleType`` consisting of a set of integer labels, defined either as a simple range or via a separate bulk ``DataSource`` (see below).
+FieldML 0.5 represents every discrete set via an ``EnsembleType`` consisting of a set of integer labels, defined either as a simple range or via a separate ``DataSource`` (see below).
 These are used for labelling mesh elements, nodes, data points, parameter indexes, field components, derivative types, versions etc.

 A ``ContinuousType`` declares an *N*-dimensional continuous space with a connected topology.
 If *N>1*, it also declares an ``EnsembleType`` to index its components.
 These are used to represent coordinate systems including element charts and the codomains of real-valued fields.

-A ``MeshType`` defines a sets of elements via an ``EnsembleType`` plus a mapping to each element's shape as a subset of the ``ContinuousType`` element chart for the mesh dimension.
+A ``MeshType`` is a hybrid of these, defining a set of elements via an ``EnsembleType`` plus a mapping to each element's shape as a subset of the ``ContinuousType`` element chart for the mesh dimension.
 Non-trivial shape mappings are defined using a ``ParameterEvaluator`` (see below) using a separate ``DataSource`` for the shape map data.

 Evaluators
 ^^^^^^^^^^

-FieldML 0.5 'Evaluators' are used to define functions of values from zero or more Types, giving a single value of its specified value type.
-These serve to represent not only fields but all other mappings, parameter sets and constants used in the representation of finite element and other computational models.
+FieldML 0.5 'Evaluators' are used to define functions giving a value of a specified Type, in terms of values of zero or more arguments of further Types.
+These serve to represent not only fields but all other mappings, parameter sets and constants used in finite element and other computational models.
 The Evaluator types in FieldML 0.5 are described in the following.

-An ``ArgumentEvaluator`` serves as a value of a Type (or location in a domain), as a starting point for evaluation, but also to represent unknown inputs to field templates.
-It is defined by its output value type, and optionally by any other arguments it is expected to vary with.
-A complex example of the latter case is unknown node parameters defined as a real value that is a function of an argument of ``EnsembleType`` nodes.
+An ``ArgumentEvaluator`` gives a value of a Type, serving as a starting point for evaluation e.g. to give a location in a domain.
+It may optionally have arguments of its own so it can represent unknown functions which may be used as template arguments.
+For example, a field template may be defined in terms of an unknown node parameters argument, promising a real value as a function of an argument of ``EnsembleType`` nodes.
+When defining a field from this template, this argument must be bound to actual field parameters.

 A ``ParameterEvaluator`` maps one or more ``EnsembleType`` arguments to real values (for typical field parameters) or ``EnsembleType`` labels (for other maps).
 The parameter map may be dense, giving a value for all permutations of discrete arguments, or sparse, which is represented using a *Dictionary of Keys*.
 In both cases the bulk data is referenced from separate ``DataSource`` arrays (see below).
 Examples: